brandur/sorg/content/articles/soft-deletion.md

 UPDATE foo SET deleted_at = now() WHERE id = $1;
 ```

 The concept behind soft deletion is to make deletion safer, and reversible.
-Once a record's been hit by a hard `DELETE`, it may technically still be recoverable by digging down into the storage layer, but sufficed to say that it's really hard to get back.
+Once a record's been hit by a hard `DELETE`, it may technically still be recoverable by digging down into the storage layer, but suffice to say that it's really hard to get back.
 Theoretically with soft deletion, you just set `deleted_at` back to `NULL` and you're done:

 ``` sql
 -- and like magic, it's back!!